avishek-sen-gupta/cobol-rekt/README.md

 - An implementation of the gSpan algorithm for Frequent Subgraph Mining is adapted from [https://github.com/betterenvi/gSpan].
 - [Neo4J](https://neo4j.com/) is required for using tasks involving Neo4J.
 The APOC and GDS plugins will need to be installed.
 All the tasks have also been tested using Neo4J Desktop.
 - A subscription to OpenAI's GPT-4o (or your choice of deployment) will be needed for capabilities which use LLMs.
 The tasks have been tested using Azure's OpenAI offering.
+- [VAVR](https://github.com/vavr-io/vavr) for functional lists used in zipper classes for AST navigation and manipulation.
 - ```RuntimeTypeAdapterFactory``` from Gson for some serialisation use-cases.

 ## Reverse Engineering Use Cases